kvarak/dnd/docs/_Classes/barbarian.md

 In order to reap the benefits from the bond, you must be within a certain range of your bondmate.
 This range is referred to as soul range, and for the Defender, who must almost be like a shadow to its bondmate, the range is 10 feet.

 ### Alert
 You are always alert for dangers that might threaten your bondmate.
-Gain 2 skill points to spend on Perception.
+Gain 1 skill point to spend on Perception.

 ### Avert and Avenge
-At 3rd level, you've mastered guarding your bondmate from bodily harm.
+You have mastered guarding your bondmate from bodily harm.
 While raging and within soul range, if a creature you can see hits your bondmate with an attack, you can use a **reaction** to throw yourself in harm's way, forcing the damage to be dealt to yourself instead.

 If you do, you switch places with your bondmate.
 When you take damage this way you have resistance to the damage and the first attack you make on your next turn has advantage and deals 1d6 additional damage if you hit.

 You can't use this feature if either your movement speed or your bondmate's movement speed is 0 or you are otherwise hindered, for example by a wall or being chained.

 ### Dexterous Cover
-Beginning at 6th level, your reflexes allow you to shield your bondmate in even more ways.
+Your reflexes allow you to shield your bondmate in even more ways.
 While within soul range, if a spell or effect would grant both you and the bondmate a Dexterity saving throw to avoid damage, you can, as a **reaction**, grant your bondmate advantage on its roll and resistance to the damage.

 If your bond mate takes damage from this, the first attack you make on your next turn against the creature that caused the save (if any) has advantage and deals 1d6 additional damage if you hit.

 ### Shared Alertness
-Starting at 10th level, instincts flow through the bond.
+Instincts flow through the bond.
 While within soul range, both you and your bondmate are treated as if having the same Perception skills as the other, and neither of you can be surprised unless you both are.

 ### Passive Aggressiveness
-Starting at 14th level, you and your bondmate function even more like a team when faced with foes.
+You and your bondmate function even more like a team when faced with foes.
 While raging, if a hostile creature deals damage to you with an attack aimed at your bondmate, your bondmate can use a ***reaction*** to make an weapon or cantrip attack against it.